wwPDB/metallo-extension/metallo-remediation.md

 #
 ```
 ### Example of metal coordination annotation
-Metal coordination is assessed using community software on a per-atom basis at the instance level, to give a complete picture of all coordination partners (protein, nucleic acid, small molecule, water, etc) and the coordination geometry.
-The coordination descriptor delineates coordination partners and angles that make up the coordination geometry.
-In the coordination descriptor, the metal is listed first, followed by each coordinating atom in parentheses.
-Within curly brackets, all angles that allow reconstruction of the primary metal coordination sphere are listed.
+Metal coordination is assessed using community software on a per-atom basis at the instance level, to give a complete picture of the coordination geometry (in pdbx_chem_comp_atom_coordination category).
+The coordination descriptor delineates coordination partners that make up the coordination geometry.
+In the coordination descriptor the geometry abbreviation is listed first, followed by the metal and then each coordinating atom (in the pdbx_chem_comp_atom_coordination_sphere category).
 When there are multiple possible coordination numbers, coordination geometries, or coordination descriptors (due to different possible coordination partners), the different options will be annotated.
-Annotation will be populated in the pdbx_chem_comp_atom_feature category as shown in the example below for chemical component 1PT.
+See the example below for chemical component 1PT.
 ```
 #
 loop_